 Is there any one occasion you can highlight in your career which stands out as significant?
 Successfully making my way up the ladder through training, hard work and support.

 I had always had an interest in marine activity and had knowledge of seaman ship skills.
-Working for Portsmouth City Council, I knew career opportunities would be available to me if I worked hard to get people into ports?
+Working for a council-owned port, I knew career opportunities would be available to me if I worked hard enough.

-I had heard it was a good place to work with opportunities to develop and
+I had heard it was a good place to work with opportunities to develop and progress.

 No two days are the same, everyday a new challenge arises.
-There is always something to learn and support when needed.
+There is always something to learn and support when needed